Two types of Medicaid coverage are available for Medicare beneficiaries with low incomes:

-Eligibility for full Medicaid benefits and cost-sharing assistance—there are two eligibility pathways for Medicare beneficiaries with low incomes to receive the full Medicaid benefit package plus cost-sharing assistance.
-First, federal law generally requires states to cover older adults with low incomes who receive cash assistance through Supplemental Security Income (SSI).
-An exception to this general rule gives states the option (called the Section 209b option) to use their state general assistance criteria (that was in place in 1972) instead of federal SSI rules to determine eligibility under this pathway.
+Eligibility for full Medicaid benefits and cost-sharing assistance: There are two eligibility pathways for Medicare beneficiaries with low incomes to receive the full Medicaid benefit package plus cost-sharing assistance.
+First, federal law generally requires states to cover older adults with low incomes who receive cash assistance through Supplemental Security Income, commonly referred to as SSI.
+An exception to this general rule gives states the option—called the Section 209b option—to use their state general assistance criteria, in place since 1972, instead of federal SSI rules to determine eligibility under this pathway.

-The second eligibility pathway is the optional Medicaid medically needy programs for individuals who have exhausted their financial resources on their health and long-term services and supports needs.
+The second eligibility pathway is the optional Medicaid medically needy programs.
+This is for individuals who have exhausted their financial resources on their health and long-term services and supports needs.
 States that use the Section 209b options are required to allow people to “spend down” to medically needy income and asset levels.

-Other eligibility for full Medicaid benefits for older adults— federal law allows states to provide state-funded cash supplemental payments (SSP) to individuals to supplement their SSI income.
+Other eligibility for full Medicaid benefits for older adults: Federal law allows states to provide state-funded cash supplemental payments (SSP) to individuals to supplement their SSI income.
 These payments can be made to all individuals receiving SSI, or they may be targeted to certain groups, like those receiving care in group homes or assisted living facilities.
 States may also make SSPs available to individuals whose income exceeds SSI standards.
 States are allowed to extend full Medicaid coverage to individuals who receive SSPs.
-In cases where a person receives SSI and SSP, if a cost-of-living increase in their SSI payment causes them to be over income for receipt of SSP, they remain eligible for Medicaid under the Pickle Amendment, which requires these states (e.g., those that extend Medicaid eligibility to people on SSI, people receiving SSP, or both) to disregard cost-of-living increases to SSI payments
+In cases where a person receives SSI and SSP, if a cost-of-living increase in their SSI payment causes them to be over income for receipt of SSP, they remain eligible for Medicaid under the Pickle Amendment.
+That amendment requires these states (e.g., those that extend Medicaid eligibility to people on SSI, people receiving SSP, or both) to disregard cost-of-living increases to SSI payments.

-Older adults may also qualify for Medicaid under the nursing facility or special income rule pathways (see also Chapter 8 Strengthening Financial Protections and Ensuring Choice for Medicaid Beneficiaries and Their Families for an explanation of these pathways)
+Older adults may also qualify for Medicaid under the nursing facility or special income rule pathways. (see also Financial Protections and Choice for Medicaid Participants and Their Families for an explanation of these pathways).

-Medicare Savings Programs—Medicare beneficiaries who are not eligible for full Medicaid benefits may qualify for one of three Medicare Savings Programs (MSPs).
-Under the MSPs, Medicaid pays some or all of the individual’s Medicare cost-sharing The MSP has three categories, each with its own income, asset, and coverage rules, (Figure 7-3).
+Medicare Savings Programs: Medicare beneficiaries who are not eligible for full Medicaid benefits may qualify for one of three Medicare Savings Programs (MSPs).
+Under the MSPs, Medicaid pays some or all of the individual’s Medicare cost-sharing.
+The MSPs have three categories, each with its own income, asset, and coverage rules (Figure 7-2).

-Tthe QMB Program is a Medicaid initiative intended to give certain Medicare beneficiaries with low incomes full access to their Medicare benefits by paying their premiums, deductibles, and copayments (Figure 7-3).
+The Qualified Medicare Beneficiaries (QMB) Program is a Medicaid initiative intended to give certain Medicare beneficiaries with low incomes full access to their Medicare benefits by paying their premiums, deductibles, and copayments (Figure 7-2).
 State Medicaid programs have the option to pay for Medicare Part C Medicare Advantage (MA) for those Medicare beneficiaries who elect to enroll in MA plans covering Medicare Part A and B benefits and mandatory supplemental benefits.
 Regardless of whether the state Medicaid agency opts to pay the Part C premium, the QMB is not liable for any coinsurance or deductibles for Part C benefits.

-When qualifying people for MSPs, states may use less restrictive income-counting rules to increase income and asset limits for their MSPs, making more people eligible for both MSPs and the Medicare Part D low-income subsidy (LIS) program.
-Although MSPs do not pay cost-sharing for Medicare Part D, people enrolled in MSPs are also eligible for the LIS program.
+States may use less restrictive income-counting rules to raise income and asset limits for their MSPs.
+This makes more people eligible for both MSPs and the Medicare Part D Low-Income Subsidy program.
+Although MSPs do not pay cost-sharing for Medicare Part D, people enrolled in MSPs are also eligible for the Low-Income Subsidy program.

-Payment issues for qualified Medicare beneficiaries (QMBs)—federal law bars Medicare providers from billing QMBs for the difference between what they are paid and what they charge—a practice known as balance billing.
+Payment issues for Qualified Medicare Beneficiaries (QMBs): Federal law bars Medicare providers from billing QMBs for the difference between what they are paid and what they charge/ This is a practice known as balance billing.
 The law states that the amount of money paid by Medicare and a state (if any) for health services provided to a QMB must be considered payment in full.
 Providers are also prohibited from billing QMBs for Medicare cost-sharing, including deductibles, coinsurance, and copayments.
-QMBs have no legal obligation to make further payment to a provider (including an MCO) for Part A or Part B cost-sharing.
+QMBs have no legal obligation to make further payment to a provider (including managed care organizations) for Part A or Part B cost-sharing.

 In theory, QMBs should have full access to Medicare Parts A and B providers without any cost-sharing liability.
-Medicare would pay its portion and Medicaid would cover the remainder of the Medicare-approved amount that reflects the beneficiary’s cost-sharing obligation.
-However, in practice, the QMB Program fails to fulfill its promise because federal law allows states to cap their contributions to Medicare cost-sharing at Medicaid provider-payment rates, which are generally much lower than Medicare rates for the same service.
+Medicare would pay its portion, and Medicaid would cover the remainder of the Medicare-approved amount that reflects the beneficiary’s cost-sharing obligation.
+However, in practice, the QMB Program fails to fulfill its promise because federal law allows states to cap their contributions to Medicare cost-sharing at the much lower Medicaid provider-payment rates.

 Advocates report that QMBs frequently go without needed care because they cannot find specialists, mental health professionals, and other providers willing to serve them because of the crossover payment issue.